Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 Placeholder text shown as long as there are no whitelisted domains.

- - `You aren't whitelisting any websites yet.`
+ - `You don't have any whitelisted websites.`
  - `Websites you trust and want to allow ads on will be shown here.`

 ### Whitelist tab populated